 Among other things, multitasking is bad for:

 Staying away from multitasking is easier said than done at the best of times.
 When you have a job that requires project management, it becomes nearly impossible.
-That’s when you need a professional project management application like Aeon Timeline to help you to organize your plans and events.
+That’s when you need professional project management tools like Merlin Project or Aeon Timeline to help you to organize your plans and events.
 Link events, group projects, add detailed subtasks, customize to your heart’s content – this app does everything it can to help you stay focused.

 Create room for flexibility - When creating schedules make sure you allot free time that isn’t linked to specific tasks.
 This will allow you to be more responsive by using this time on things you couldn’t plan for.

 Freelancers and remote workers - we’ve got you covered

 More and more people are choosing to work remotely.
 Working remotely presents a different set of challenges (not just whether to stay in pajamas all day) so here are a couple working from home tips for those of you who are living the freelance life.

 More and more people are choosing to work remotely.
 The joy of being a freelancer is that you don’t have to show up to the same desk every day.
 You can work in different parts of your house or apartment.
 You can work in a nearby coffee shop.
 You can even work from bed!

 As tempting as staying in bed all day sounds, you’ll be a lot more productive working in a well-lit area with a comfortable and ergonomic chair and desk setup.
 Clutter and noise are to be avoided, so busy public places are not ideal due to the distractions you’ll face.

 Wherever you choose to work, realize that your Mac is also an important part of the environment.
 The developers of HazeOver realized this by creating an application that automatically dims background windows, eliminating desktop clutter and helping you to focus on the single window from which you’re working.